|

 not miss it if it disappeared.

-By not using it at all perhaps we could actually
+By not using the apostrophe at all, perhaps we could actually

 increase clarity and remove one small source of annoyance for teachers